TURKEY – Southeast Anatolia (Diyarbakir, Gaziantep, Mardin, Batman, Urfa)

 UNDERGROUND WATER STRUCTURES in GAZIANTEP: Livas and Kastels.
 Tentative WHS:

-Dating to the 5th century, the city of Gaziantep is located on the edge of the Alleben Stream and forms a C shape.
+Dating to the 5th century, Gaziantep is located on the edge of the Alleben Stream and forms a C shape.
 The stream has low water levels further reduced by high summer temperatures with high evaporation.
 Geologically, lakes don’t form as most rainfall seeps underground.
 For all these reasons, the settlement has required water transport.

-Livas are the underground water tunnels – well-calculated and gently sloping tunnels – excavated by human labour in the soft limestone, clayey limestone, and chalk formation that the city situated on.
+Livas are the underground water tunnels – well-calculated and gently sloping tunnels – excavated by human labour in the soft limestone, clayey limestone, and chalk formation that the city is situated on.
 Water is brought from the main source far from the city and distributed to the required places.
 New tunnels were added as the city grew creating a cobweb of livas continuing for miles.

 Kastels are the water structures that open the water coming from these tunnels for public use.
 Depending on the elevation of livas, kastels are located at varying depths.
 Instead of adding a system to bring up the water, they were built at the water level.
 Some are completely below ground while some are partly below ground.
 Kastels are comprehensively planned to serve the toilet, laundry, and clean water needs of the people.
-They perform different functions such as pools, wells, sitting places, small mosques, showers, toilets, and places for bathing.
+They perform different functions such as pools, wells, sitting places, small mosques, showers, toilets, and bathing places.
 They became an important meeting place in daily social life and were also used to cool off during hot summer days.
 They are both architecturally and culturally unique structures

-A livas system provides clean water for every kastel structure while the sewage is moved from the structures by another system.
-Livas’ have similar construction technology to underground water channels known as qanât seen in many parts of the world.
+A livas system provides clean water for every Kastel structure while the sewage is moved from the structures by another system.
+Livas have similar construction technology to underground water channels known as qanât seen in many parts of the world.

 The right to use water and make a connection to the main livas was subject to permission.
 Every user on the line had to keep the water clean and was governed by social rules in the society creating a social interdependence and responsibility, based on water, which reflects social norms.
 The system of livas’ and water structures.

-Digging of livas entails important engineering knowledge – the right slope at every point to provide a constant flow for hundreds of kilometers in the right direction.
+Digging of livas entails important engineering knowledge – the right slope at every point to provide a constant flow for hundreds of kilometres in the right direction.
 Maintenance and repair work had to be done.
 Those who work in the maintenance and repair of the livas’ are called ‘kanavatcı’ in the local language.

 Six kastels have survived of which I saw the first three.

 Kastel of İhsan Bey (Esenbek).
 Dating to the 15th century, it is completely below- ground located under the courtyard of the mosque (remarkably similar to the Omeriye Mosque), both rock-carved places and with masonry walls.
-It includes a pool, places to sit and a small mosque, and a museum.
+It includes a pool, places to sit a small mosque, and a museum.
 The entrance is next to the minaret but was not open.

 The water for here comes from Dutluk even though they are all within a block or so of each other.